-- Meals and incidental costs, an amount of R522 is deemed to have been expended per day; or - Incidental costs only, an amount of R161 is deemed to have been expended per day.
+- Meals and incidental costs, an amount of R570 is deemed to have been expended per day; or - Incidental costs only, an amount of R176 is deemed to have been expended per day.

 Where the accommodation to which that allowance or advance relates is outside the Republic of South Africa, a specific amount per country is deemed to have been expended.
-Details of these amounts are published on the SARS website www.sars.gov.za, under Legal Counsel / Secondary Legislation / Income Tax Notices / 2019 / Determination of the daily amount in respect of meals and incidental costs.
+Details of these amounts are published on the SARS website (www.sars.gov.za), under Legal Counsel/Secondary Legislation/ Income Tax Notices/2024/Notice 4458, published on 1 March 2024.

-Where the recipient is, by reason of the duties of his or her office or employment, obliged to spend a part of a day away from his or her usual place of work or employment, a reimbursement or advance for expenditure actually incurred by the recipient is exempt if the recipient is allowed by his or her principal to incur expenditure on meals and other incidental costs for that part of a day, and the amount of the reimbursement does not exceed R161.
+Where the recipient is, by reason of the duties of his or her office or employment, obliged to spend a part of a day away from his or her usual place of work or employment, a reimbursement or advance for expenditure actually incurred by the recipient is exempt if the recipient is allowed by his or her principal to incur expenditure on meals and other incidental costs for that part of the day, and the amount of the reimbursement does not exceed R176.